 Exhibit Number Description a.1 Articles of Amendment and Restatement (1) a.2 Certificate of Limited Partnership of CapitalSouth Partners Fund II Limited Partnership (2) a.3 Certificate of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
-(2) b.1 Bylaws (1) b.2 Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II b.3 Limited Partnership (3) Form of Amended and Restated Agreement of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
-(3) d.1 Form of Common Stock Certificate (1) d.2 Form of Base Indenture (4) d.3 Form of First Supplemental Indenture (4) d.4 Form of Global Note (included as Exhibit A to the Form of First Supplemental Indenture) (4) d.5 Statement of Eligibility of Trustee on Form T-1 (12) e.
+(2) b.1 Bylaws (1) b.2 Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II Limited Partnership (3) b.3 Form of Amended and Restated Agreement of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
+(3) d.1 Form of Common Stock Certificate (1) d.2 Form of Base Indenture (4) d.3 Form of Second Supplemental Indenture relating to the 6.00% notes due 2022, by and between the d.4 Registrant and U.S. Bank National Association, as trustee, including the form of Global Note (9) Form of the Third Supplemental Indenture relating to the 5.75% convertible notes due 2022, by and between the Registrant and U.S. Bank National Association, as trustee, including the form of Global Note (10) d.5 Statement of Eligibility of Trustee on Form T-1 (17) e.
 Form of Dividend Reinvestment Plan (1) g.
-Form of Investment Advisory Agreement by and between Registrant and Capitala Investment Advisors, LLC (1) h.
+Form of Investment Advisory Agreement by and between Registrant and Capitala Investment Advisors, $LLC^{(1)}$ h.
 Form of Underwriting Agreement (6) j.
 Form of Custodian Agreement (1) k.1 Form of Administration Agreement by and between Registrant and Capitala Advisors Corp.
-(1) k.2 Form of Indemnification Agreement by and between Registrant and each of its directors (1) k.3 Form of Trademark License Agreement by and between Registrant and Capitala Investment Advisors, LLC (1) k.4 Form of Senior Secured Revolving Credit Agreement, dated October 17, 2014, among Registrant, as Borrower, the lenders party thereto, and ING Capital LLC, as Administrative Agent, Arranger and Bookrunner (5) k.5 Form of Guarantee, Pledge and Security Agreement, dated October 17, 2014, among Registrant, as Borrower, the subsidiary guarantors party thereto, ING Capital LLC, as Revolving Administrative Agent for the Revolving Lenders and as Collateral Agent, and each Financing Agent and Designated k.6 Indebtedness Holder party thereto (5) Form of Incremental Assumption Agreement, dated January 6, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, k.7 arranger and bookrunner (7) First Amended and Restated Limited Liability Company Agreement of Capitala Senior Liquid Loan k.8 Fund I, LLC, dated March 24, 2015 (9) Form of Incremental Assumption Agreement, dated August 19, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, 1. arranger and bookrunner (10) n.1 Opinion of Sutherland Asbill & Brennan LLP (8) n.2 Consent of Sutherland Asbill & Brennan LLP (Incorporated by reference to exhibit l hereto) (8) n.2 n.3 Consent of Ernst & Young LLP Report of Ernst & Young LLP (12) n.4 Consent of Dixon Hughes Goodman LLP n.5 Report of Dixon Hughes Goodman LLP (1) - report of Dixon Hughes Goodman DDI
+(1) k.2 Form of Indemnification Agreement by and between Registrant and each of its directors (1) k.3 Form of Trademark License Agreement by and between Registrant and Capitala Investment k.4 Advisors, LLC (1) Form of Senior Secured Revolving Credit Agreement, dated October 17, 2014, among Registrant, as Borrower, the lenders party thereto, and ING Capital LLC, as Administrative Agent, Arranger and k.5 Bookrunner (5) Form of Guarantee, Pledge and Security Agreement, dated October 17, 2014, among Registrant, as Borrower, the subsidiary guarantors party thereto, ING Capital LLC, as Revolving Administrative Agent for the Revolving Lenders and as Collateral Agent, and each Financing Agent and Designated k.6 Indebtedness Holder party thereto (5) Form of Incremental Assumption Agreement, dated January 6, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, k.7 arranger and bookrunner (7) Form of Incremental Assumption Agreement, dated August 19, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, k.8 arranger and bookrunner (8) Form of Amendment No. 2 to Senior Secured Revolving Credit Agreement dated June 16, 2017, among Capitala Finance Corp., as Borrower, the lenders party thereto, and ING Capital LLC, as administrative agent, arranger, and bookrunner (11)